How to get from Istanbul Airport to Sultanahmet (2026 guide)

 - Head to Floor -2 (Transportation floor) via escalators near Gates 10–14

-- Look at the departure screens for any line showing "Sultanahmet" — it's typically at column 11 when running
+- Look at the departure screens for any line showing "Sultanahmet."
+The Sultanahmet line is typically at column 11 when running

-- You can also check the Havaist App for real-time routes
+- Check the Havaist App for real-time routes

-Important: While this line has been running more frequently, it can still be temporarily suspended.
-Don't count on it being there.
-If you see it on the screens (usually column 11), take it.
+Important: The HVİST-11 has been running more frequently but can still be temporarily suspended.
+Do not count on it being there.
+If the line appears on the screens (usually column 11), take it.
 If not, use the reliable HVL-1 route below.

-The Reliable Route: HVL-1 to Aksaray + T1 Tram
+The reliable route: HVL-1 to Aksaray plus T1 tram

 - At Istanbul Airport, go to Floor -2 (arrivals/transportation level)